alexroygh/tender-management-platform-b2b/README.md

 ### 10. Deployment
 - Deploy frontend to Vercel (recommended)
 - Deploy backend to Heroku, Render, or similar
-- Set environment variables in your deployment platform
+- Set environment variables in deployment platform

 ---